pnderitu/DUK_Automated_Curation/README.md

 ### Modes
-**tune**: Tune mode will load the development csv, split into train/val datasets at 80/20 splits and train a single or multi-output model based on the provided label_column +/- aux-column with 20 iterations performed (max 5 epochs per iteration), and the hparam space is randomly sampled as follows: dropout (0.2, 0.5), learning_rate (1e-4, 1e-2) and regularisation (0.0001, 0.01).
+**tune**: Tune mode will load the development csv, split into train/val datasets at 80/20 splits and train a single or multi-output model based on the provided label_column +/- aux-column with 20 iterations performed (max 3 epochs per iteration), and the hparam space is randomly sampled as follows: dropout (0.2, 0.5), learning_rate (1e-4, 1e-2) and regularisation (0.0001, 0.01).

-**train**: Training mode will load the csv, split into train/val datasets at 80/20 splits and train a single or multi-output model based on the provided label_column +/- aux_column and save the model at each epoch if the monitored metric improves.
+**train**: Training mode will load the csv, split into train/val datasets at 80/20 splits and train a single or multi-output model based on the provided label_column +/- aux_column and save the model at each epoch if the monitored metric improves (*val_AUC for single-output models, otherwise val_loss*).
 Note, initially the encoder weights (EfficientNet-V1-B0) are frozen until early stop criteria are reached then the whole model is trained.

-**test**: Training mode will load the csv and return confusion matrices and ROC curves for the label_column +/- aux_column and save the resulting figures.
+**test**: Training mode will load the csv and return confusion matrices and ROC curves for the label_column +/- aux_column and save the resulting figure.

 **Predict**: Predict mode will load the csv and return predictions for binary labels or the argmax index for multi-class labels saved in the original csv.